lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 In the above section, we proposed to use smooth token for input and output variables of FMU-QSS.
 Since a smooth token can include derivatives information, we propose to extend the specification to provide a function which can be used to get derivatives of FMU-ME output variables which will be used as inputs of other FMUs.
-These derivatives can be used to parametrize the smooth token of the FMU inputs variables.
+These derivatives can be used to parametrize the smooth token of the FMU input variables.
 We propose to extend the FMI for ME API to include the function ``fmi2GetRealOutputDerivatives`` which exists for the FMI for co-simulation API.